terraform-ibm-modules/terraform-ibm-resource-group/examples/existing-resource-group/README.md

-# Existing Resource Group
+# Existing Resource group example

-An example using an existing resource group
+An example showing how the module can take in an existing Resource group name, and return the Resource group ID as an output.